Skip to content

 Three things to do before your next audit

 2. Run a real restore drill and document it.
-Take a recent export, restore it into your Canvas Beta environment, and verify it against the live course — structure, enrolments, submissions, gradebook, and media.
+Take a recent export, restore it into a separate Canvas test environment, and verify it against the live course: structure, enrolments, submissions, gradebook, and media.
 Record the outcome with a date, an operator, and a pass/fail result.
 If you have never done this, expect to find gaps; that is precisely what the drill is for.
 (We publish a free Canvas Restore Drill Template with the procedure and an auditor-ready log.)

 The question your auditor will actually ask